lukasvermeer/srm/docs/causes.md

 ### Telemetry Interference

 #### Injection attacks and hacks

+---

+Missing a root cause?
+{: .fs-6 .fw-300 }

+That's totally possible!
+This taxonomy is likely incomplete.
+We would love to hear your suggestions and add your examples to this list.

+[Tell us on GitHub](https://github.com/lukasvermeer/srm/issues){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }[Send Lukas an email](https://lukasvermeer.nl/#contact){: .btn .fs-5 .mb-4 .mb-md-0 }

 [srmpaper]: https://dl.acm.org/citation.cfm?id=3330722 "Diagnosing Sample Ratio Mismatch in Online Controlled Experiments: A Taxonomy and Rules of Thumb for Practitioners"
 [dirtydozen]: https://dl.acm.org/doi/10.1145/3097983.3098024 "A Dirty Dozen: Twelve Common Metric Interpretation Pitfalls in Online Controlled Experiments"